Fr4nz83/PWR-plugin-kubernetes/README.md

-# 🚀 Kubernetes Scheduler Simulator

-The simulator evaluates different scheduling policies in GPU-sharing clusters.
+This repository contains the code behind the main contributions and experimental evaluation presented in the paper "*Power- and Fragmentation-aware Online Scheduling for GPU Datacenters*". **TODO: add arXiv reference.**

-It includes the Fragmentation Gradient Descent (FGD) policy proposed in the [USENIX ATC 2023](https://www.usenix.org/conference/atc23) paper "[Beware of Fragmentation: Scheduling GPU-Sharing Workloads with Fragmentation Gradient Descent](https://www.usenix.org/conference/atc23/presentation/weng)", along with other baseline policies (e.g., Best-fit, Dot-product, GPU Packing, GPU Clustering, Random-fit).
+Our repository is a fork of the one behind the paper "[Beware of Fragmentation: Scheduling GPU-Sharing Workloads with Fragmentation Gradient Descent](https://www.usenix.org/system/files/atc23-weng.pdf)"; we build on previous code to:

-## 🚧 Environment Setup

-### Build from stratch
+1. introduce our power-aware online scheduling policy, PWR, in the form of a Kubernetes scoring plugin;
+2. slightly customize the simulator to support power consumption telemetry;
+3. provide the Python scripts behind the extensive experimental evaluation conducted in our paper, to make it reproducible.

+## How to compile the code

 Please ensure that Go is installed.